superfaceai/docs/docs/index.md

 ## Fast track ⏱️

 Easiest way to start with existing use-case.
-Lets say, you want show what wheater is in New York.
+Lets say, you want show what weather is in Prague.

 Install [Node.js](https://nodejs.org/en/download/) and create new project